In the world of writing, one form stands out as different from all the rest: poetry.

 Poetry is not bound by the constraints of sentence and paragraph structure, context, or even grammar.

 In the magical world of poetry, you can throw all the rules out the window and create a piece of art, something that is entirely unique.

 That doesn’t mean writing poetry is creatively easy.
 It can be much more difficult to make a poem than it is to write an essay or piece of fiction.
 There’s so much creative space, and without any limitations whatsoever, it can be overwhelming.

 Yet poetry brings a great bounty of writerly skills and tools, and many of these will spill over into other writing forms, sprinkling them with just a little of the magic that is poetry.
-And while poetry might not be your favorite form of writing, reading poetry, poetry exercises, and poetry writing are fun and creative methods for improving your writing in any other form or genre.
+And while poetry might not be your favorite form of writing, reading poetry, completing poetry exercises, and writing poetry are fun and creative methods for improving your writing in any other form or genre.